Zizaco/lessy/README.md

 ## License

-Confide is free software distributed under the terms of the MIT license
+Lessy is a free software distributed under the terms of the MIT license

 ## Aditional information